pickles976/NomadnetTemplates/README.md

-# Nomadnet ORM Framework
+# Macron

-A simple, learnable ORM (Object-Relational Mapper) for building Nomadnet applications with SQLite in Chicken Scheme.
+Tools for building Nomadnet apps in Chicken Scheme.
+Includes an ORM, a micron DSL, and a markdown converter.

 ## Project Structure